dheerajpoonia29/javaLanguage-courseWork/README.md

 <br>

 ```
-import java.util.Scanner;
-//	Scanner class to get an integer input from the user.
+import java.util.Scanner;	//	Scanner class to get an integer input from the user.

-class Main{
-	//	every java program have a class definition (that matches the filename)
+class Main{			//	every java program have a class definition (that matches the filename)

 	public static void main(String[] args){		//	entry point of program
 		// helloWorldMethod();
 		// outputMethod();
 		// inputMethod();
 		// conditionMethod();
 		// loopMethod();
-		// arrayMethod();
+		// arrayMethod();			// uncomment and learn
 		understandingClassMethod();
 	}